php-mongo/docker-compose-app/README.md

 - Processing overview.
 - Administration tools.

-PhpMongoAdmin is accessible, easy to set up, easy to learn and provides plenty of tools required for day to day MongoDB management.
+PhpMongoAdmin is source is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).

 ## Docker Stand-Alone Build

 This build of PhpMongoAdmin comes as a stand-alone docker build environment.
+It will create an application using Apache 2.4, MongoDb 4.4.3
+A single index.html file is place into the default web root at: /var/www/html
+You could add a volume path to: /var/www if you wanted to incorporate your own application.
+The 'docker-stand-alone' branch is currently a work in progress as of: 14th November 2021
+It's currently being tested on a Windows 10 64bit environment.

 ### This is not a docker image build: check our docker image repository for that one!